 In the video, on the far side of the canyon, you can see people walking along the bridges high up in the air from tree to tree, and then a scene of the Christmas ornament-like light displays over the pond.
 The video finishes with a scene of the attraction at its entrance on Capilano Road.

 As you’ll see from the video, the place looks magical during the Christmas season!
-Visiting the attraction at night in December is highly recommended!
+Visiting the attraction in the evening in December is highly recommended!

 Where is Canyon Lights?